kk60503/CS-Audio/BrinaLuna/README.md

 to edit and build the synth with.
 User should be able to build and open the standalone plugin from their chosen editor/environment.

+The Phaser.h and Phaser.cpp file have been edited for this project.
+The one small difference is the change in line 202 of the Phaser.h file:

+The <code>static constexpr int numStages = 6;</code> was changed to 4:
+<code>static constexpr int numStages = 4;</code>

 The plugin currently has some issues with popping and crackling if using the reverb and distortion effects together.
 The distortion is not quite to the point of adequacy.
 Phaser + reverb is adequate and enjoyable.
 Efforts will be made for